 - Downscale Filter: If your canvas resolution and output resolution are different, you can experiment with different downscale filters, as they can retain some quality from the difference of the resolutions.
 The lower down the list you go, the more intensive it is for the processing, however, if you’re using NVENC it shouldn’t be a problem.

 - FPS Type: Leave this at common FPS values

 - Common FPS Values: Select the FPS you would like your viewers to see.
 The higher the frame rate, the smoother the watching experience for the viewer.
 Some lower-end systems may struggle running a stable 60FPS frame rate on a stream, so 30FPS might be a better option.

 Click the Audio tab in order to manage your Streamlabs audio settings.

 - Desktop Audio Device: Select the device which is responsible for any sound that’s coming from your desktop.
 For example music and game audio.

 - Mic/Aux: Select your microphone on the drop-down.

 Add Scenes and Sources

-Now that we’ve logged into the Streamlabs OBS and configured the settings, we can take a look at the details.
+Now that we’ve logged into the Streamlabs and configured the settings, we can take a look at the details.
 Let’s start by learning how to add scenes and sources.

 To add new scenes, click the + button at the top right of the scenes box.